 From hot Yoga, to Yin Yoga and fast paced flow Yoga classes, you will find something you like!

 When you create a consistent Yoga practice, you will gain flexibility, get stronger and tone your body.

 Yoga is not just a physical practice, this is just scraping the surface.
-Yoga is a practice for your mind, it’s for your heart and your soul.
+Yes, in Yoga you hold poses but really Yoga is a practice for your mind, it’s for your heart and your soul.
 It helps you feel present, it helps you connect to yourself and feel gratitude for all you have.

 Each class is an opportunity to learn something new about yourself and the world.

 We see Yoga as a method to awaken the soul, to connect to your intuition, your truth and it creates peace within.